You Earned a Ticket!

 Is instructional time the same for everyone?

-In recession conditions, school districts that serve California’s highest-need students generally are more likely to have their school year cut in a recession.
+In recession conditions, school districts that serve California's highest-need students are more likely to have their school year cut.
 Low-income students and students of color are also more likely to lose days of instruction through school suspensions.

 Time for relationships